golang/vscode-go/docs/settings.md

 	"showGlobalVariables" :	false,
 }
 ```
+### `go.disableConcurrentTests`

+If true, tests will not run concurrently.
+When a new test run is started, the previous will be cancelled.

+Default: `false`
 ### `go.docsTool`

 Pick 'godoc' or 'gogetdoc' to get documentation.
 Not applicable when using the language server.<br/>